Benita Collings

 Benita Collings (born 1940) is an Australian theatre, television and film character actress and children's television presenter best known for her role on ABC TV's Play School.
 Collings has also featured in documentaries and commercials.

-Career
+Early life

+Collings was born in 1940 and started her training at the Independent Theatre under Dame Doris Fitton in 1955 and also trained in ballet and jazz, under Ronne Arnold.

-Theatre, television and film
+Theatre, television and Film

-Collings started her career in 1955 at the Independent Theatre under Dame Doris Fitton and also trained in ballet and jazz, under Ronne Arnold.
-By 1960, she had joined the Ensemble Theatre under producer and director Hayes Gordon, appearing in numerous plays including a production of Neil Simons, Last of the Red Hot Lovers, directed by Jon Ewing, Absurd Person Singular and Doctor in the House.
+Collings started her professional career By 1961, having joined the Ensemble Theatre under producer and director Hayes Gordon, appearing in numerous plays including a production of Neil Simons, Last of the Red Hot Lovers, directed by Jon Ewing, Absurd Person Singular and Doctor in the House.